stevevance/cook_county_address_scraper/README.md

 cook_county_address_scraper
 =======================

 Scrapes the Cook County Property Tax Info portal's Address Results page and dumps data in a more useful format.
-Give it a CSV file with three columns (but don't name them): street number, street direction, street name (street name can include the suffix, i.e. "ave").
+Give it a CSV file with three columns (but don't name them): street number, street direction, street name (street name can include the suffix, "ave" or "st", but it's best to remove these).

 The address results page gives you a list of all the PINs (Property Index Numbers) at that address.
-Use the cook_county_pin_scraper to scrape the PIN pages.
+Write a script that uses regex matching to make a list of all the PINs without their dashes.
+Then use the cook_county_pin_scraper to scrape the PIN pages.

 Setup and Running
 -----------------